Michigan SSDI Lawyers

 The agency also considers an applicant’s age, education, and previous work experience.
 If the applicant cannot perform other types of substantial gainful work after considering these factors, an applicant may have a qualifying disability.

-What is a “Medically Determinable Impairment?”
+What Is a “Medically Determinable Impairment?”

 A medically determinable impairment results from an anatomical, physiological, or psychological abnormality diagnosed with clinical and laboratory testing.
 The individual’s impairment must be established with medical evidence before the disability qualifies for benefits.